-What Is Minimally Invasive Revision Surgery?
+What Is Minimally Invasive Revision Surgery In Garden City, NY?

 Have you already undergone reconstructive surgery but had problems that left you with results that were less than what you had hoped?
 Have other surgeons or doctors told you that you aren’t an ideal candidate for reconstructive surgery?
 If so, it’s time to get a second opinion.
 Here at Constructive Plastic Surgery, we’ve handled a variety of challenging and difficult cases that other doctors deemed hopeless.
 Sometimes patients are dealing with pain and discomfort from previous surgeries and they are hoping to find relief.
 Whatever the case might be, our cosmetic and reconstructive surgical team can help.